 In the early days of eMTB development, some models were fitted with a hub motor on the rear wheel.
 However, since these tend to quickly overheat on climbs and also make for a very uneven distribution of weight, this option has almost completely disappeared from the market.
 The only place you’ll still see hub motors being used is on some very low-end models and some electric road bikes.
 High-quality eMTBs are all based on mid-motor designs.
 However, there are major differences in terms of power, size and weight.

-Unlike full suspension bikes, hardtails have no suspension at the rear.
+Unlike full-suspension bikes, hardtails have no suspension at the rear.
 On an eMTB, there is no good reason to ride a hardtail, unless, of course, you only ride on well-maintained roads or in the city.
-Other than being cheaper, eMTB hardtails offer no advantage over those with full suspension when riding off-road.
-Regarding comfort, safety, traction and versatility, full-suspension bikes are unbeatable.
+Other than the more affordable price and lower maintenance costs, eMTB hardtails offer no advantage over full-suspension bikes.
+You can read which type of bike is better for which type of rider for the same price in our hardtail vs. fully article.

 How much travel does an eMTB need?